DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 On the other hand we dont want to be to specific and we might want to restrict the size of geohash to at most 8, so it is not possible to precisly locate the originator (customer) at this stage, but on the other side the precision is enough for the taxi driver to accept/reject to job.

 ### Digital Certificates
 Every gig economy envinronemnt needs to be safe for both customer and gig-worker.
 Safety means here the ability to have a level of trust that the other party will not violate civil rights of the other part during the service delivery either if it is a giving a ride, delivering food or programming website.
-The way to implement a physical levels of trust in the internet is done using Digital Certificates implemented as public-key certificate.
+The way to implement a physical levels of trust in the internet is done using Digital Certificates implemented as public-key certificate (e.g. X.509 certificates).
 These certificates are issued by certification authorities that can be either trusted 3rd parties, or communities.
 For a taxi-driver the minimal certification requires having valid driveing licence and no criminal record.
 The trusted 3rd party can issue this kind of certificate and by signing it with its private key so anyone can verify that the specific ceriticate was trully issued by this trusted 3rd party.
-If the certificate is revoked the information about it is published by the trusted 3rd party in form of a revoked list.
+If the certificate is revoked the information about it is published by the trusted 3rd party in form of a revocation list.
 Public key certificates contain also a public key of the certified person, so it is possible use it to encrypt a message that is targetted for this person and verify their signatures.

 ```mermaid
 classDiagram